HSU-F20-CS346/F20-346-course-materials/assignments/2 - Chat Client/readme.md

-# CS 346 Assignment #1 - Port Scanner
+# CS 346 Assignment #2 - Chat Client
 In this assignment, you will implement a chat client for a pre-built [chat server](https://github.com/HSU-F20-CS346/chat-server).
 A walkthrough of how everything works will be done in class.
 A video recording of this will be posted here once available.

 # Getting Started